 This online collection of 197 drawings by artist Mine Okubo (1912–2001) illustrates her life in the Tanforan assembly center in San Bruno, CA and the Topaz concentration camp in Utah during World War II.
 Okubo’s drawings served as the basis for her renowned book, Citizen 13660, which was printed in 1946 and was the first personal account published on the camp experience.
-They are featured in the exhibition, Miné Okubo’s Masterpiece: The Art of Citizen 13660, on display at JANM, August 28, 2021 – February 20, 2022.
+They were featured in the exhibition, Miné Okubo’s Masterpiece: The Art of Citizen 13660.

 Clara Breed Collection

 (93.75.31) The online collection of Clara Breed, or "Miss Breed" as she was known by her young library patrons, includes over 300 letters and cards received by Breed from Japanese American children and young adults during their World War II incarceration.

 Items in this collection were featured in the exhibition Dear Miss Breed: Letters from Camp.

 (99.111) The online collection of New York City-based artist Hideo Date (1907-2004) dates from the 1930s to 2004 and includes 178 drawings, prints and paintings.

 Items in this collection were featured in the exhibition Living in Color: The Art of Hideo Date